P-split formulations: A class of intermediate formulations between big-M and convex hull for disjunctive constraints: Introduction

-In this paper, Section~2 presents the background and assumptions, upon which the $P$-split formulations are built.
-Section~3 introduces the $P$-split formulations for the case with a single constraint per disjunct, which simplifies the derivations and analysis.
-Section~4 covers the general case, together with properties of the $P$-split relaxations and how they compare to the big-M and convex hull relaxations.
-Section~4 also presents linking constraints that can be used to further strengthen the formulations for disjuncts with multiple constraints, along with conditions for avoiding redundant linking constraints.
-Section 5 describes some computational considerations.
-Section~6 presents numerical comparison of the formulations, using instances with both linear and nonlinear disjunctions.
+In this paper, Section~\ref{sec:2} presents the background and assumptions upon which the $P$-split formulations are built.
+Section~\ref{sec:3} introduces the $P$-split formulations for the case with a single constraint per disjunct, which simplifies the derivations and analysis.
+Section~\ref{sec:4} covers the general case, together with properties of the $P$-split relaxations and how they compare to the big-M and convex hull relaxations.
+Section~\ref{sec:4} also presents linking constraints that can be used to further strengthen the formulations for disjuncts with multiple constraints, along with conditions for avoiding redundant linking constraints.
+Section~\ref{sec:5} shows that the $P$-split framework can directly be applied to disjunctive constraints with separable nonconvex constraint functions if used in conjunction with convex underestimators, and generalizes the main results from Section~\ref{sec:4}.
+Section~\ref{sec:6} describes some computational considerations.
+Section~\ref{sec:7} presents a numerical comparison of the formulations, using instances with both linear and nonlinear disjunctions.